Security & Privacy

 Most online PDF tools send your file to a remote server for processing.
 Your sensitive contract or payslip is transmitted over the internet, processed on a machine you don't control, and potentially logged.
 Even with reputable tools, this is a risk for genuinely sensitive documents.

 PDFCrush processes all files locally in your browser.
 The JavaScript runs on your machine.
 Your file never leaves your device - not for compression, protection, signing, or any other operation.
+For a thorough breakdown of why local processing matters, see stop uploading sensitive PDFs online.

 Don't store unprotected sensitive PDFs in shared cloud folders